-We offer five ride groups to meet all abilities and to enable riders to enjoy their ride without the worry of having to wait or to keep up with their friends and partners:
+We offer five levels of ride groups to meet all abilities and to enable riders to enjoy their ride without the worry of having to wait or to keep up with their friends and partners:

 Group 1, “Hard Riders”.